Genusbiz/docs/developers/defining-an-app-model/services/index.md

 ---
 # Services

-_The contents is under constructions.
+_The content is under construction.
 We are sorry for the inconvenience._